Exploring Iterative Refinement with Diffusion Models for Video Grounding: Experiments

 \section{Experiments}

 In this section, we provide a comprehensive evaluation of our proposed DiffusionVG and compare it with state-of-the-art methods.
-We start by introducing the datasets and evaluation metrics, followed by the implementation details.
+We start by introducing the datasets and evaluation metrics.
 Next, we compare DiffusionVG with existing methods in VG and conduct extensive ablation studies.
 Finally, we showcase the qualitative results obtained from DiffusionVG.
+The implementation details can be found in Appendix D.